alejandraa/home/README.md

 `o ~/Code` will open up ~/Code in the Finder. `e` follows suit, but `v` throws an error as this should almost never be the case.

+### dots

+The DOTS binary is another useful tool in your shell adventures.
+Invoke `dots help` to check out what it does.
+This binary is most useful for updating the DOTS framework from source and bootstrapping the environment on new installs.

 Hidden Configuration
 --------------------